A - Z Recycling and Waste Guide

 - Reduce.
 If you accumulate a lot of paper or plastic grocery bags, consider switching to reusable sacks.
 They are easier to handle and stronger.

 - Reuse.
-The Upper Valley Co-op, many village stores, and thrift stores such as SEVCA and LISTEN, accept clean brown bags or plastic bags for reuse.
+The Upper Valley Co-op, many village stores, and thrift stores such as LISTEN, accept clean brown bags or plastic bags for reuse.

 - Recycle.
 Brown paper bags can be recycled in your regular recycling program.
 Some grocery stores accept plastic grocery bags for recycling.
 Look in the front of the store or inside for a collection container.
 Be sure to put only clean and dry plastic grocery bags into the collection container.